-The Headteacher and Governing Body reserve the right to issue a temporary or permanent exclusion without warning in extreme cases.
+The Headteacher and Governing Body reserve the right to issue a suspension or permanent exclusion without warning in extreme cases.

-Where exclusion is considered necessary, the school exclusion policy will be followed.
+Where this is considered necessary, the school exclusion policy will be followed.

-Recording of Incidents:
+20: Recording of Incidents:

-The school records incidents on CPOMS in order to monitor incidences of bullying, including cyberbullying and significant unacceptable behaviour events.
+The school records incidents on Arbor in order to monitor incidences of bullying, including cyberbullying and significant unacceptable behaviour events.
 The number and nature of incidences of bullying, transphobia, homophobia, racism, cyber issues e.g. physical, verbal, are reported to the governing body on a termly basis.
 No individual pupils are named.

-Roles and responsibilities
+21: Roles and responsibilities

-The governing body
+The CMAT and governing body

 The governing body will review this behaviour policy in conjunction with the headteacher and monitor the policy's effectiveness, holding the headteacher to account for its implementation.

-Carry out their statutory duty relating to exclusions and disciplinary issues.
-Review the frequency of Significant Behaviour incidents.
+They will carry out their statutory duty relating to exclusions and disciplinary issues.
+They will review the frequency of Significant Behaviour incidents and evaluate the effectiveness of the policy with the headteacher.